-All children have unique learning needs, but children with Autism Spectrum Disorder or ASD require a little extra guidance and support.
-Whether you’re a parent or teacher, it’s essential to understand what a child with autism needs and how you can help them learn better.
+Every children have unique learning needs and teaching methods, especially children with Autism Spectrum Disorder or ASD require a little extra support and proper guidance.
+Whether you’re a parent or teacher, it’s important to comprehend the needs of autistic child and learn with a purpose to educate them.

 How To Support A Child With Autism In The Classroom